zishanyusuf/Inventory-Decision-Locally-Trained-AI-App/README.md

 5. From your browser, connect to the CloudFront distribution url.
 6. Log in to the Streamlit app with the user you have created in Cognito.

-## Testing and developing in Cloud9
+## Testing and developing in Locally (MacOS)

-After deployment of the cdk template containing the Cognito user pool required for authentication, you can test the Streamlit app directly from Cloud9.
+After deployment of the cdk template you can test the Streamlit app directly from MacOS.
-You can either use docker, but this would require setting up a role with appropriate permissions, or run the Streamlit app directly in your terminal after having installed the required python dependencies.

-To run the Streamlit app directly:
+To run and develop the Streamlit app locally:

 1. If you have activated a virtual env for deploying the cdk template, deactivate it: